pulumi/examples/azure-py-virtual-data-center/README.md

     ```bash
     $ pulumi config set azure_bastion            true
     $ pulumi config set forced_tunnel            10.0.100.1
+    $ pulumi config set location                 australiaeast
+    $ pulumi config set separator                ' '
+    $ pulumi config set suffix                   ae
     $ pulumi config set azure:environment        public
     $ pulumi config set azure:location           australiaeast
-    $ pulumi config set location                 australiaeast
     ```

-    Note that location must be set in one form or another.
-It is advisable to enable Azure Bastion on a second pass to avoid contention.
+    Note that it is advisable to enable Azure Bastion on a second pass to avoid contention.
+Location must be set one way or the another.

 1. Deploy the `prod` stack with the `pulumi up` command.
 This may take up to an hour to provision all the Azure resources specified, including gateways, firewall and bastion hosts: